777arc/textbook/content/digital_modulation.rst

 Consider how additive white Gaussian noise (AGWN) produces a uniform spread around each point in the constellation.
 If there's too much noise then symbols start passing the boundary (the four quadrants) and will be interpreted by the receiver as an incorrect symbol.
 Try increasing :code:`noise_power` until that happens.

 We're going to stop at this point.
 If we wanted to see what the QPSK signal looked like in the time domain, we would need to generate multiple samples per symbol (in this exercise we just did 1 sample per symbol).
-You will learn why you need to generate many samples once we discuss pulse shaping.
+You will learn why you need to generate multiple samples per symbol once we discuss pulse shaping.
 The Python exercise in the :ref:`pulse-shaping-chapter` chapter will continue where we left off here.